Hamahmi/ScroogeCoin/README.md

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
 ```
 - Transaction (printed inside Block under construction) :
-    - for newly generated coins by Scrooge :
+    - for newly generated coins by Scrooge (only printed if -i (--initial ) is used ):
         ```
         ------------------------------------------------
         Transaction {TransactionID}